 Short Biography of Mozart

 Mozart was born in Salzburg to a musical family.
 From an early age, the young Mozart showed all the signs of a prodigious musical talent.
-By the age of 5 he could read and write music, and he would entertain people with his talents on the keyboard.
-By the age of 6 he was writing his first compositions.
-Mozart was generally considered to be a rare musical genius, though Mozart said that he was diligent in studying other great composers such as Haydn and Bach.
+By the age of five, he could read and write music, and he would entertain people with his talents on the keyboard.
+By the age of six, he was writing his first compositions, and by the age of eight had composed his first symphony.
+Mozart was generally considered to be a rare musical genius, although he was also diligent in studying other great composers such as Haydn and Bach.

 The work of Mozart is epic in scope and proportion.
 There were few branches of music Mozart did not touch.
-He composed operas, symphonies, concertos, and single pieces for the piano.
-His work spanned from joyful lighthearted pieces to powerful, challenging compositions which touched the human emotions.
-In the beginning of his career, Mozart had a powerful ability to learn and remember from the music he heard from others.
-He was able to incorporate the style and music of people such as Haydn and J.C.
+He composed operas, symphonies, concertos, and solo pieces for the piano.
+His work spanned from joyful light-hearted pieces to powerful, challenging compositions which touched the emotions.
+At the beginning of his career, Mozart had a powerful ability to learn and remember from the music he heard from others.
+He was able to incorporate the style and music of people such as Haydn and J.S.
 Bach.
-But, as he matured he developed his very own style and interpretations.
-In turn the music of Mozart very much influenced the early Beethoven.
+As he matured, he developed his very own style and interpretations.
+In turn, the music of Mozart very much influenced the early Beethoven.